-Matthew is a solicitor in Laceys Private Client team.
+Matthew is an Associate in Laceys Private Client team.
 His main areas of expertise include wills, lasting powers of attorney and administration of estates.
 Matthew has been working in this area of law since he qualified and has assisted a large number of clients.

 Matthew qualified as a solicitor in 2012.
 He completed his Law Degree at the University of Sussex and the Legal Practice Course at Bournemouth University.
 Matthew completed his training contract at Morris Scott and Co. (now Kiteleys Solicitors) and also worked at Aldridge Brownlee Solicitors LLP before joining Laceys in September 2017.

 Matthew prides himself on his approachable nature and enjoys assisting and supporting clients experiencing difficult circumstances following the death of a loved one.

 Out of the office, Matthew enjoys spending time with his wife and two young sons.
 He is a big AFC Bournemouth fan having held a season ticket at Dean Court for many seasons.

 Thomas is a Solicitor in our Private Client Department and specialises in Wills, Powers of Attorney and the Administration of Estates.
 He enjoys meeting and getting to know his clients and adopts a friendly, relaxed approach recognising that the areas for discussion are often difficult for clients.

 Thomas has been at Laceys since joining as a Trainee Solicitor in 2017 following the completion of both his Law Degree and Legal Practice Course at Bournemouth University.